CU-ESIIL/FCC24_Group_5/docs/project-documentation/project-presentation.md

 # Rsearch Question

+1. How much land burned from 2002-2005 within our area of interest and study period?
+And similarly, within our area of interest, how much land has not seen any disturbances (as classified by Landfire)?

-Within the subalpine forests of the southern Rocky Mountains (9,000-11,500 feet in elevation), how does aboveground carbon differ in areas that burned between 2002-2005?
+2. Within the subalpine forests of the southern Rocky Mountains (9,000-11,500 feet in elevation), how does aboveground carbon differ in areas that burned between 2002-2005 and did have not undergone a disturbance from 1999-2020?